Mapmark/100DaysOfCloud/Journey/003/Readme.md

 One of the first resources that we created in the terraform script is allocating a CIDR block for the virtual private cloud(VPC).
 A VPC is an on-demand configurable pool of shared computing resources allocated within any public cloud environment.

 In this case, we're calling a resource block callled `aws_vpc` and giving it a local name called `labVPC`.
 The name is used to refer to this resource from elsewhere within the same Terraform module.
-The resource type and name together server as an identifier for a given resoruce and must be unique with the module.
+The resource type and name together server as an identifier for a given resource and must be unique with the module.

 We're defining a `cidr_block` that was defined in our variables file and we're allowing dns support to be active within the VPC.

-Finally, we're tagging the instance with the variables defined in the variable file, as well as assosciating a tag of `project` for cost allocation reasons.
+Finally, we're tagging the instance with the variables defined in the variable file, as well as associating  a tag of `project` for cost allocation reasons.

 ```
 resource "aws_vpc" "labVPC" {